-We remain committed to meeting your needs, standardizing business functions and strengthening our relationships with contracted providers.
+As the state of North Carolina moves forward with Medicaid Transformation, we continue to actively engage with our Network Providers and Practitioners to both prepare for changes to come and to best meet the needs of the people we mutually serve.
 These partnerships are critical as we evolve in a rapidly changing healthcare landscape with an increased focus on whole-person, integrated care.